 Relying on visual similarity analysis alone for multimodal fact verification is naturally prone to false positives, because images related to branding and advertisements (e.g., the “breaking news” image or a company’s logo) are often reused.
-This may cause the erroneous detection when there is no real connection between them other than the reuse of a generic image.
-The problem becomes more complex when images exploited in disinformation on social media.
+This may cause erroneous detection when there is no real connection between them other than the reuse of a generic image.
+The problem becomes more complex with images exploited in disinformation on social media.

 Our work in this competition is in response to current online misinformation multimodal issue and has focused on solving the above challenges.
-Two different algorithms are designed for the task that is framed as multimodal entailment prediction problem following two different frameworks, including an ensemble learning and an end-to-end attention network.
-The ensemble model approach is implemented with a decision tree classifier that combines predictions of two uni-modal models and few data-specific heuristic features.
-Two uni-modal models are implemented including a 3-way text entailment model based on a State-of-the-Art (SoTA) pre-trained transformer language models fine-tuned on the task dataset, and a pre-trained CNN model (ResNet-50) for image similarity.
+Two different algorithms are designed for the task that is framed as a multimodal entailment prediction problem following two different frameworks, including an ensemble learning and an end-to-end attention network.
+The ensemble model approach is implemented with a decision tree classifier that combines predictions of two uni-modal models with a few data-specific heuristic features.
+Two uni-modal models are implemented including a 3-way text entailment model based on a State-of-the-Art (SoTA) pre-trained transformer language architectures fine-tuned on the task dataset, and a pre-trained CNN model (ResNet-50) for image similarity.
 A SoTA multimodal attention network for 5-way end-to-end entailment classification is implemented as an alternative solution in attempt to infer combinatorial entailment relation by combining representation of language and vision.
 Globe-level multimodal interactions are modeled with a popular multi-branch attention network framework in order to fuse multimodal information.
 Strong baselines are implemented for both 3-way and 5-way text entailment models to prove the advantage of our proposed methods.
-Exploratory data analysis and bias test experiments are conducted to understand the potential data issue and present the challenge of creating high-quality multimodal dataset for the real-world problem.
-Best results from ensemble model is submitted for the competition.
+Exploratory data analysis and bias test experiments are conducted to understand the potential data issues and present the challenge of creating high-quality multimodal datasets for the real-world problem.
+Best results from the ensemble model were submitted for the competition.